sourcegraph/handbook/content/departments/people-talent/talent/tools/guide_to_using_brighthire.md

 Q: How can I access my BrightHire recordings?

 - A: You can access all of your past BrightHire recordings by logging into BrightHire.
-All of your previous recordings will be under "Interviews"
+All of your previous recordings will be under "Interviews".

-Q: Can candidates request a copy of their recordings?

-- A: Yes, Sourcegraph will provide candidates a copy of their recording and transcript upon request to recruiting@sourcegraph.com.

 Q: Is BrightHire GDPR compliant?